jonassorgenfrei/NukePluginManager/README.md

 The silent flag can be used to print the path of the loaded plugin directories at startup (if set to False).

-To add plugins just create a new additional json File (like the examples) to the plugin folder.
+To add plugins just create a new additional json File (like the examples) in the plugin folder.
 The json files needs the following structure:

 ```